-69. Issue of units by REIT
+73. Issue of units by REIT

 Any subsequent issue of units by the REIT may be by way of follow-on offer, preferential allotment, qualified institutional placement, rights issue, bonus issue, offer for sale or any other mechanism and in the manner as may be specified by SEBI.
-For this, approval of unit holders by simple majority (i.e., votes cast in favour of the resolution shall be more than the votes cast against it) shall be obtained.
+For this, approval of unit holders by special majority (i.e., 60% majority) shall be obtained.